Places of the Myth of Chrono-Saturn: Promontory of Trapani

 • Monte Scuderi, formerly Monte Saturno (Fiumedinisi, Messina)

 The following is an excerpt from the sheet "Cronos - Saturn" taken from the book "Cults and Myths of Ancient Sicily" by Ignazio Caloggero.
 In the detailed file it is possible to identify many other places interested in the cult of Demeter, its origins and the religious syncretism related to it.

-Cronos was considered by the Greeks to be the youngest son of Uranus (Heaven) and Gaia (Earth), he was therefore a titan, belonging to the divine generation that preceded the caste of the Olympic gods.
-At the instigation of his mother, he cut off the "phallo " of his father, who fell to earth: Aphrodite was born from the spilled blood, while part of it fell on Sicily, making it, since then, very fertile.
-The sickle fell in the direction of the Strait of Messina, where it formed that thin, sickle-shaped tongue of land which still today constitutes the inlet of the port of Messina (Braccio di S. Ranieri).
+Cronos was considered by the Greeks the youngest son of Uranus (Heaven) and Gaia (Earth), he was therefore a titan, belonging to the divine generation that preceded the caste of the Olympic gods.
+At the instigation of his mother, he cut the "phallo " of his father, who fell to earth: from the spilled blood Aphrodite was born, while part of it fell on Sicily making it, since then, very fertile.
+The sickle fell in the direction of the Strait of Messina, where it formed that thin tongue of land in the shape of a sickle which still today constitutes the inlet of the port of Messina (Braccio di S. Ranieri).
 Another legend has it that the sickle fell instead in Trapani forming the promontory of Trapani.

 The Myth of Cronos can be correlated with the Myth of the Genius of Palermo :